Khloe Kardashian Shares Heartfelt Hopes For Her Daughter

 Khloe Kardashian, who is currently eight months pregnant, is expected to give birth sometime in April.
 Though this is Khloe’s first pregnancy, her baby girl will be the ninth grandchild in the KUWTK family.

-As seen on the last episode of Keeping Up With The Kardashians, Khloe was shocked upon getting the news that she’s expecting a girl.
+As seen on the last episode of Keeping Up With the Kardashians, Khloe was shocked upon getting the news that she’s expecting a girl.
 All along, the mom-to-be thought she was carrying a boy.
 As the shock subsided, however, the reality star beamed with excitement that her daughter will be super close to her cousins, Kim Kardashian’s third baby Chicago and Kylie Jenner’s baby Stormi.

 I am now so excited my daughter will have forever best friends with Chicago and Stormi!!
 God is great!!!
 Thank you Lord for our princess ???? ????????????